Ganesh7386/ganeshTodoApp/README.md

 ### EachTodoPopupEdit
 In this component , when Edit button is clicked , to edit the elements like todo , its priority can be changed here.

+# State Management related concepts :
+Hooks like useState , useEffect are used

+# Temperory Storage
+Storage like Local Storage is used
+When website is loaded , if already todo's are there , then they will be displayed.
+Adding , deleting Todo item from local storage is provided in this app.
+# Buttons Functionality Walk Through
+## "Edit" icon on Top-left corner is used to edit the Todo details
+## A button with "eyeicon Details" text is for viewing each Todo Details like todo , priority.
+## Button with text as "complete" is used to mark down a todo whether it is completed or not.
+## Button at Bottom-right corner with bin symbol is used to delete a Todo item.

 # Live Website Link
 Link : [https://ganesh-todo-app.vercel.app/]